 Aid.
-(See also CRS Issue Brief 85066, Israel: U.S. Foreign Assistance, and CRS Report RL31342, Middle East: U.S. Foreign Assistance, FY2001, FY2002, and FY2003 Request.)
+(See also CRS Issue Brief 85066, Israel: U.S. Foreign Assistance.)
 The Middle East Peace Facilitation Act (MEPFA) (P.L.
 103-236, April 30, 1994, Title X) granted the President authority to suspend provisions of laws affecting the PLO in the national interest and if the PLO is abiding by commitments made in letters to Israel and Norway and under the DOP.
 The State Department reported that the PLO honored its commitments, with shortcomings, and asserted that suspensions were in the U.S. national interest, enabling U.S. support for the peace process and interaction with all parties.
-MEPFA was extended with additional requirements, until August 12, 1997, then it was included in annual foreign operations appropriations legislation.
+MEPFA was extended with additional requirements, until August 12, 1997, and then included in foreign operations appropriations legislation.
 P.L.
-107-115, January 10, 2002 prohibits the provision of funds to the PA unless the President certifies that it is important to U.S. national security interests.
+108-1, February 20, 2003, prohibits funding to support a Palestinian state unless it has leaders who have not supported terrorism, have been democratically elected, have demonstrated their commitment to peaceful coexistence with Israel, have taken measures to counter terrorism and terrorism financing, and have established security entities that cooperate with Israeli counterparts.
+An exemption is provided for aid to reform the PA and waiver is provided for national security interests.
+Funding for the PA is prohibited.
 P.L.
-107-206, August, 2, 2002, a supplemental appropriation for FY2002 provided \$200 million in aid to Israel to combat terrorism and \$50 million in humanitarian aid to the Palestinians, not to the PA.
-For FY2003, H.R.
-5410 (H.Rept.
-107-66, September 19, 2002) proposed the same restrictions on aid to the Palestinians as in prior years.
-Section 560 stated that no funds may support a Palestinian state unless the Secretary of State determines and certifies that its leadership has been democratically elected, is committed to peaceful coexistence with Israel, is countering terrorism and cooperating with Israel on security, and is working toward a comprehensive peace.
-P.L.
-107-228, September 30, 2002, withheld \$10 million in economic aid to Lebanon until its armed forces deploy to and assert the government's authority in south Lebanon.
+108-11, April 16, 2003, the wartime supplemental appropriations act, appropriates \$9 billion in loan guarantees to Israel; funds may be used only within its 1967 borders.
+H.R.
+1823, introduced on April 11, would prohibit U.S. aid to the PA and for programs, projects, and activities in the West Bank and Gaza.
+H.R.
+1950, the Foreign Relations Authorization Act for FY2004 and 2004, introduced on May 5, Title XVII, The Israeli-Palestinian Peace Enhancement Act of 2003, prohibits assistance to a Palestinian state unless the President certifies that a binding peace agreement exists between Israel and the Palestinians and the Palestinian government has taken certain steps or the President waives the prohibition in the national interest.

 Jerusalem.
 Jerusalem is a subject for final status negotiations.
 Israel annexed the city in 1967 to be its eternal, undivided capital.
 Palestinians seek East Jerusalem as their capital.
 Successive U.S. Administrations have maintained that the parties must determine its fate.
 H.Con.Res.
 60, June 10, 1997, and S.Con.Res.
 21, May 20, 1997, called on the Administration to affirm that Jerusalem must remain the undivided capital of Israel.
 Congress prohibits official U.S. government business with the PA in Jerusalem and the use of appropriated funds to create U.S. government offices in Israel to conduct business with the PA.
 (See P.L.
-107-115, January 10, 2002.)
+108-7, February 20, 2003.)
 H.R.
 167, introduced on January 7, 2003, calls for the U.S. consulate in Jerusalem to operate under the supervision of the ambassador, for Jerusalem to be identified as the capital of Israel in official documents, and for Israel to be recorded as the place of birth of U.S. citizens born in Jerusalem.